 Awareness as a centering tool.

 Another therapeutic benefit, as mentioned earlier is its role in enhancing and deepening the sensitivity and awareness of the body.
-People who are chronically stressed, they lose contact with their body and hence with reality in the condition of complete break down.
+People who are chronically stressed, they lose contact with their body and hence with reality in the condition of a complete breakdown.
 The heightened tension and stress dramatically reduce the level of sensitivity and physical awareness.
 Christine Caldwell explains in her book ‘Getting our bodies back’; “…tensing a muscle will, in the short run, increase sensation in that area.
-The nerves in the muscles get very active… giving the brain sensory feed back about the contraction.
+The nerves in the muscles get very active… giving the brain sensory feedback about the contraction.